Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

 # 3 Source version control: git

 Version control means keeping track of all the changes made to the project.
-It is an essential part of software engineering these days, but is also very useful in our project work!
-The most common software for version control these days is git.
-This has the advantage that it is very well tested and documented.
+It is an essential part of software engineering these days and is also very useful in our project work!
+The most common software for version control these days is [git](https://git-scm.com/download/win).
+This has the advantage that it is very well tested, documented, and a wealth of useful tools are available.
+For example, some IDE's (e.g. VSCode) have a built-in git integration, allowing you to version control your scripts from there.
+We'll run you through the basics and will only skim the surface.
+Git allows a lot more things, for example easy collaboration on a code base with colleagues.

 # 3.1 Initializing git